fdformula/FiniteDifferenceFormula.jl/README.md

 #### Input

 ```
-            n: to find a formula for the n-th order derivative
+            n:  the n-th order derivative to be found
        points: in the format of a range, start : stop, or a vector
 printformulaq: print the computed formula or not
 ```